OISF/suricata/doc/userguide/devguide/contributing/contribution-process.rst

     * master-x.x.x (e.g. master-6.0.x)
     * main-x.x.x (e.g. main-7.0.x)
-    * master
+    * main

-The ones with version numbers are stable branches. **master** is the development branch.
+The ones with version numbers are stable branches. **main** is the development branch.

 The stable branch should only be worked on for important bug fixes or other needed :doc:`backports<backports-guide>`.
 Those are mainly expected from more experienced contributors.

 Development of new features or large scale redesign is done in the development branch.
-New development and new contributors should work with *master* except in very special cases - which should and would be discussed with us first.
+New development and new contributors should work with *main* except in very special cases - which should and would be discussed with us first.

 If in doubt, please reach out to us via :ref:`Redmine, Discord or